Nitrokey/nitrokey-documentation/nitropad/firmware-update.rst

 1. Connect your NitroPad to a power plug and load its battery to over 70%
 2. Download the `latest
-   firmware <https://github.com/Nitrokey/heads/releases>`__ and store it on a USB drive.
-The files are in the “Assets” dropdown box at the end of the release information.
+   firmware <https://www.nitrokey.com/files/ci/nitropad/heads>`__ and store it on a USB drive.
+For the NitroPad T430 use heads-t430-[version].rom and for the NitroPad X230 heads-x230-hotp-verification-[version].rom.
-3. For hash sum verification, store ``SHA256SUM.txt`` file at the USB drive.
+3. For hash sum verification, store ``sha256sum`` file at the USB drive.

 Firmware file verification